Code-Institute-Submissions/jokama-farms/README.md

 * The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project
     * W3C Markup Validator - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjermainr.github.io%2Fjokama-farms%2F)
     * W3C CSS Validator - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjermainr.github.io%2Fjokama-farms%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+* __Futher Testing__
+    * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+    * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+    * Testing was done to ensure that all pages were linking correctly.
+* __Known Bugs__
+    * On mobile devices the margins between the headings and content is abit being.
+    * The image on the About page is etreamly small for mobile devices.
+## Deployment
+__GitHub Pages__

+Project was deployed to GitHub pages using the following steps;
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JermainR/jokama-farms)
+1. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+1. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+1. Under "Source", click the dropdown called "None" and select "Master Branch".
+1. The page will automatically refresh.
+1. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+__Making a Local Clone__

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JermainR/jokama-farms)
+1. Under the repository name, click "Clone or download".
+1. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+1. Open Git Bash
+1. Change the current working directory to the location where you want the cloned directory to be made.
+1. Type git clone, and then paste the URL you copied in Step 3.
+1. Press Enter.
+Your local clone will be created.
+## Credits
+__Code__

+* Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+* The full-screen hero image code came from the jokama-farms repository.
+__Content__

+* All content was written by the developer
+* The properties of colours and text in the README.md came from Code Intitute Sample README

+__Images__

+* Images were created by developer

+__Acknowledgements__

+* Student care at Code Institutes for prompt respose to queries.
+* Tutor support at Code Institute for their support.
+* My Mentor for continuous helpful feedback and support.